 - i.
 Guidelines for Academic Staff, University Staff and Limited Promotional Pay (via Title Change or Career Progression) can be found in the Title Review Policy. - ii.
 Faculty and Instructional Academic Staff Promotional Pay - a.
 Faculty and instructional academic staff promotions must be funded with available base dollars.
 Lack of departmental funding should not preclude submission of a promotion.

 Department leaders must work with divisional budget leaders to identify and secure funding for these base adjustments.
-Promotion rates are established annually by the Chancellor and Vice Chancellors.
-Increases to these rates will be based upon the proposed pay plan submitted by the budget office and this amount will not be modified if awarded pay plan differs from the approved biennial budget.
+Promotion rates are established annually by the Chancellor and Cabinet-level leadership.
+Increases to these rates will generally be based upon the proposed pay plan submitted by the budget office and this amount will not be modified if awarded pay plan differs from the approved biennial budget.

-I. SALARY ADJUSTMENTS OUTSIDE OF THE STATE APPROVED PAY PLAN
+I. COMPENSATION ADJUSTMENTS OUTSIDE OF THE STATE APPROVED PAY PLAN

-Salary adjustments must be funded with available base dollars.
+Unless temporary, compensation adjustments must be funded with available base dollars.
 All adjustments shall be submitted on a Base Rate Adjustment Request.
 Adjustments are subject to the minimum and maximum of the applicable pay range.
 Additional guidance regarding institutional administration of compensation adjustments can be found in the UW-Green Bay Compensation Philosophy & Salary Administration Guidelines.

-The provisions in this section of the policy do not apply to temporary instructional employees, interns, interim, acting appointments or employees with a temporary base adjustment, graduate assistants, student hourly, or employees on an approved leave of absence.
+The provisions in this section of the policy do not apply to graduate assistants or student hourly appointments.